Our Work

 Eton College, 2015

 Rohid completed his studies at Eton College in 2015.
-He completed his Medical Studies at the University of Leeds in 2023 and an MSc in Anatomy and Education at Hull York Medical School in 2021.
+He obtained an MSc in Anatomy and Education at Hull York Medical School in 2021 and completed his Medical Studies at the University of Leeds in 2023.
+He is currently a Foundation Year resident doctor in the UK National Health Service.

 At Eton, Rohid played at academy level for a rugby Super League team, competed at national and international level in mixed martial arts and won a national kickboxing tournament.
 At university, he was involved in Unorthobox which introduces disabled children to boxing.
 Rohid recently received the Silverside Award for a research abstract on the links between disposable household income and adult obesity.